TeddyRandby/clide/README.md

 ## Why Clide?
 - Organization - The convenience of file based routing .. for the CLI!
-- Discoverability - Navigate through your scripts with ease!
+- Discoverability - Navigate and search through your scripts with ease!

+# Examples